 Did you happen to have evergreen in your home over the holidays?
 Whether it was a Christmas tree, a wreath, garlands, or something else, they don’t have to be garbage.
 Get outdoors with your children and get creative with exploration and recycling.

 The easiest thing to do with a Christmas tree is to set it in a corner of a backyard (if room allows).
 There are many different types of birds and animals that will use the branches for shelter.
 You can put a bird feeder in or under the tree to attract winter inhabitants.
-In the spring, the bare branches (after needles have fallen off) can be used as a natural trellis for flowers and vegetables.
+In the spring, the bare branches (after needles have fallen off) can be a natural trellis for flowers and vegetables.
 Garlands and tree branches can be cut and laid over garden plants and bulbs to insulate from wind and cold.
-Wreaths can simply be set around plants for protection and mulch.
+Wreaths can simply surround plants for protection and mulch.
 What is the age of your Christmas tree?
 Use a saw to cut straight across the trunk and count the rings.
-Most Christmas trees tend to be eight to ten years old when they’ve been cut.
+Most Christmas trees tend to be eight to ten years old when cut.
 How old is yours?

 Working as a family to reuse natural items not only gets us outside, but also shows children how easy it can be to recycle and be environmentally-friendly.
 You may be surprised by all of the amazing things you can do with these former decorations!